Values

 Our commitments to our community

 Science is hard, and the work of making sure science isn’t harder than it needs to be is on all of us.
-We create our culture, and in the Poisot lab, our culture is inclusive.
+We create our culture, and our culture is inclusive.
 This document serves both as a statement of our values and as our code of conduct; the means and the ends are the same.

 Timothée Poisot, as head of the research group, and all group members, are dedicated to a harassment and discrimination-free experience for everyone.
 Unacceptable behavior includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of discussions, inappropriate physical contact, and unwelcome sexual attention.
 We do not tolerate harassment or discrimination by and/or of members of our community in any form.